-- Understand your target audience.
+- Identify and understand your target audience.

 - Track the success of your marketing campaigns.